apache/fury-site/docs/guide/python/row-format.md

 ## Cross-Language Compatibility

 Row format works seamlessly across languages.
-The same binary data can be accessed from Java and C++.
+The same binary data can be accessed from Java, C++, and Rust.

 ### Java